RahulJung/ReactEmptyBoiler/README.md

 - Navigate to the root directory
 - Run `npm install`
 - Run `npm update`

+- If NOT using a database, start webpack with: `npm run dev-compile`
-- IF NOT USING A DATABASE: to start your server run `npm run dev-server`
+- To start your server: `npm run dev-server`

-- IF USING A DATBASE: before starting your server make sure to change your database configuration in db/query.js
+- If using a database, make sure your MySQL server is running and be sure to change your login details in db/query.js
-- To seed your database run `npm run seed`
+- To seed your database: `npm run seed`
+- Start webpack with: `npm run dev-compile`
-- To start your server run `npm run dev-server`
+- To start your server: `npm run dev-server`

 **Note:**